ibm-cloud-docs/vpc/about-vpc.md

 Several options are available for enabling your instances to communicate with the public internet:
 * To enable all instances in a subnet to send outgoing traffic, attach a *public gateway* to the subnet.
 * To enable communication to and from a particular instance, independent of whether the subnet is attached to a public gateway, associate the instance with a *floating IP*.
+* To enable secure connectivity, use the Virtual Private Network (VPN) service.

 ## Security
 {: #about-vpc-security}